ReactiveCocoa/ReactiveCocoa/Documentation/DebuggingTechniques.md

-= Debugging Techniques
+=Debugging Techniques

 This document contains list of debugging techniques and infrastructure that helpful for debugging Reactive Cocoa applications.

 #### Unscrambling Swift compiler errors

-Type iference could be a source of hard-to-debug compiler errors.
-There are two potential places to be wrong when type iference used:
+Type inferrence could be a source of hard-to-debug compiler errors.
+There are two potential places to be wrong when type inferrence used:
-1. Definition of type infered variable
+1. Definition of type inferred variable
-2. Consumption of type infered variable
+2. Consumption of type inferred variable

-In both cases erros are related to incorret asusmption about type.
-Such type of errors is common for a ReactiveCocoa applications as it is all about operations over data and related types.
+In both cases erros are related to incorret assumptions about type.
+Such issues are common for a ReactiveCocoa applications as it is all about operations over data and related types.
 With a current state of a Swift compiler type related errors could be really misleading, especially when error happens in the middle of a signal chain.

-Below is a code sample that visualize type-error scenario:
+Below is an example of type-error scenario:

 ```
 SignalProducer<Int, NoError>(value:42)
-    .on(next: { value in
+    .on(next: { answer in
         return _
     })
     .startWithCompleted {